-A new technology has recently transformed the way America drinks beer — the self-pour beer taps.
-Dispensing beer will never be the same.
-Josh Goodman is at the forefront of this revolution, the founder of PourMyBeer.
+A new technology has recently transformed the way people drink beer — the self-pour beer taps.
+The founder of PourMyBeer, Josh Goodman is at the forefront of this revolution and knows that the dispensing beer will never be the same.
 PourMyBeer supplies drinking establishments with machines that let patrons pour their own beer.

-With this shift to self-serve beer, many positive factors come into play:
+With this shift to self-pour beer, many positive factors come into play:

 - Bars and restaurants make more money.

-- Customers never have to wait around for a refill.
+- Customers never have to wait around for a drink or refill.

 - Happy customers revisit the establishment.